 - The family can share their death loss experience.

-- The tour of the facility alleviates possible fears of coming to The WARM Place.
+- Taking a tour helps alleviate possible fears about coming to The WARM Place.

 - The family is assigned a group night based on who has died in the child’s life.